AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/manager-dashboard.md

 ## Export report {#exportreport}

-To generate an excel report, click **Actions > Report**&nbsp;
+To generate an excel report, click **Actions > Report**

 # Compliance Status {#compliancestatus}

 Managers can view the team’s overall compliance status for configured learnings in compliance dashboard.
 The learnings list is configurable, and the manager can select the learnings to track the compliance status.

-On this dashboard, managers can also view the learners who are compliant, in a safe deadline, approaching deadline, and non-compliant for a selected learning object.&nbsp;
+On this dashboard, managers can also view the learners who are compliant, in a safe deadline, approaching deadline, and non-compliant for a selected learning object.

-Learning Objects with completion deadlines can be configured in compliance dashboard for tracking.&nbsp;
+Learning Objects with completion deadlines can be configured in compliance dashboard for tracking.

 **Compliant**: Displays the number of learners who have completed the learning object within completion deadline.